AshwiniSawant29/Zomato-Analysis-Project-/README.md

 This project explores and analyzes Zomato’s restaurant data using **Excel**, **Power BI**, **MySQL**, and **Tableau**.
 The goal is to uncover customer preferences, top cuisines, popular restaurant locations, and rating trends.

+Built Excel dashboards for executive reporting to enable real time performance tracking for 10 key performance indicators to measure and improve supply chain performance
+Managed relationship between various tables by making connections between them in PowerPivot and did Data cleaning in Power Query.
+Used MySQL to manage and analyze vast dataset.
+Extracting valuable insights for decision making.
+Developed dynamic dashboards and reports using Tableau and PowerBI.

 ---

 ## 🔧 Tools Used